piavgh/cargo-eval/README.md

 - `suppress-cargo-output` (default): if building the script takes less than 2 seconds and succeeds, `cargo-eval` will suppress Cargo's output.
 Note that this disabled coloured Cargo output on Windows.

-<a name="compiling"></a>
-### Manually Compiling and Installing

-`cargo-eval` requires Rust 1.11 or higher to build.
-Rust 1.4+ was supported prior to version 0.2.

-Once built, you should place the resulting executable somewhere on your `PATH`.
-At that point, you should be able to invoke it by using `cargo eval`.

-<a name="hashbang"></a>
+<a name="shebang"></a>
 ### Self-Executing Scripts

-On UNIX systems, you can use `#!/usr/bin/env cargo eval --` as a hashbang line in a Rust script.
+On UNIX systems, you can use `#!/usr/bin/env cargo eval --` as a shebang line in a Rust script.
 If the script file is executable, this will allow you to execute a script file directly.

 If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `cargo-eval`.
 This allows you to execute Rust scripts simply by naming them like any other executable or script.

 This can be done using the `cargo eval file-association` command.
 This command can also remove the file association.
 If you pass `--amend-pathext` to the `file-assocation install` command, it will also allow you to execute `.crs` scripts *without* having to specify the file extension, in the same way that `.exe` and `.bat` files can be used.

-If you want to make a script usable across platforms, it is recommended that you use *both* a hashbang line *and* give the file a `.crs` file extension.
+If you want to make a script usable across platforms, it is recommended that you use *both* a shebang line *and* give the file a `.crs` file extension.

 <a name="usage"></a>
 ## Usage

-Generally, you will want to use `cargo-eval` by invoking it as `cargo script` (note the lack of a hypen).
-Doing so is equivalent to invoking it as `cargo-eval script`.  `cargo-eval` supports several other subcommands, which can be accessed by running `cargo-eval` directly.
-You can also get an overview of the available options using the `--help` flag.
+Generally, you will want to use `cargo-eval` by invoking it as a `cargo` subcommand with `cargo script` (note the lack of a hypen).
+You can get an overview of the available options using the `--help` flag.

 <a name="scripts"></a>
 ### Scripts